top of page

 All 272 water warriors, recently recognized by the Govt of India were already involved in the Groundwater Revolution as mentioned here and they are the location specific leaders of this mission - Unknowingly.

-They are involved only in the first aid activities which is just a part of Groundwater Operation as mentioned in the publications which should be approached technically with the New Groundwater Science available here in this web page to achieve the Permanent Solution for Flood and Drought Conditions.
+They are involved only in the first aid activities which is just a part of Groundwater Operation as mentioned in the publications which should be approached technically with the New Groundwater Science available here in this web page to achieve the Permanent Solution for Flood and Drought Conditions, Water based Climate Change and the Rising Sea Water Levels.

 bottom of page